-A. The Work of Project is defined by the Contract Documents and consists of the following:

-WFSCB requires construction services for approximately 9,460 square feet of office space.
-The space previously functioned as a trampoline park and requires renovation to convert it into office space.

-- 1. Work will include, but not be limited to interior trades such as demolition, plumbing, mechanical, electrical, construction of walls and ceilings, installation of doors and hardware as described below.
+- A. The Work of Project is defined by the Contract Documents and consists of the following: WFSCB requires construction services approximately 6,340 square feet of office space.
+The space previously functioned as a trampoline park and requires renovation to convert it into office space. - 1.
+Work will include, but not be limited to interior trades such as demolition, mechanical, electrical, construction of walls and ceilings, installation of doors and hardware as described below.
+There shall be a limited exterior scope of work including signage, painting and the additional of shade structures.
 CONTRACTOR shall include in its bid all necessary work in order to perform the work required to make all modifications as detailed on the construction documents.
 Contractor shall make provisions on its bid to cover all necessary labor & materials to execute the intent of the construction documents. - 2.
 Parking and site access is not part of the project scope. - 3.
 Building has been inspected for Hazardous materials.
-A full report will be issued to contractor prior to permitting.

-B. Type of Contract:

-1. Projects may be constructed under a single prime contract.
+A full report will be issued to contractor prior to permitting. - B. Type of Contract: - 1.
+Projects may be constructed under a single prime contract.